This post may contain affiliate links. Please read my disclaimer for more information.

 Why Are Espresso Machines So Damn Expensive?

-Espresso machines are a beautiful combination of art, and science.
-It uses a high amount of technology to brew a single shot of espresso.
+An Espresso machine is a combination of design and science.
+They use a high amount of technology to brew a single shot of espresso.

 The expensive parts that add $100s to the overall budget:

-- Dual boiler: Dual boilers are the most expensive addition to espresso machines.
-These boilers together brew and steam at the same time to offer you hot brews.
-Unfortunately, dual boiler espresso machines cost more than $1000!
+- Dual boiler: Dual boilers are the most expensive addition to an espresso machine.
+They allow it to brew and froth milk at the same time.
+Unfortunately, dual boiler cost more than $1000 unless you see them on sale during black Friday.
+This is the only reason why I’m bringing them up.

 - Built-in grinder: Another expensive addition is the built-in grinder with stainless steel burr.
 These grinders are crucial and the second-most expensive addition to machines.